United States Embassy London Guide 2025

 You may even be eligible for visa-free travel under the Visa Waiver Program (VWP).
 The VWP permits citizens of 38 partner countries, including the UK, to travel to the US for the purposes of tourism or business without a visa, so long as the proposed trip does not extend beyond the permitted timeframe of 90 days.

 The processing times for the various different services offered by the United States Embassy London will vary depending on the nature of the application in question.
-By way of example, the routine processing time for a US citizen applying for a full validity passport, ie; 10 years for adults, or 5 years for children under 16, is approximately 2 weeks.
+By way of example, the routine processing time for a US citizen applying for a full-validity passport—10 years for adults or 5 years for children under 16—is approximately 3 weeks from the date the application is received.
+For urgent travel needs, a limited-validity emergency passport may be issued, often on the same day, subject to availability and upon submission of satisfactory proof of travel.

 Embassy services for US citizens

-US Citizen Services at the United States Embassy in London consists of three main departments.
-These are as follows:
+US Citizen Services at the United States Embassy in London consists of three main departments:

 Passport & Citizenship Unit

-As the name suggests, the Passport & Citizenship Unit provides various different “passport” and “citizenship” services.
+As the name suggests, the Passport & Citizenship Unit provides a variety of passport and citizenship services.
 On the passport side, this includes:

 The Special Consular Services Unit